All Episodes

 You're young, and it's not time to check out just because you got a temporary disappointment here.

-Uh there are all kinds of reasons to continue to try to be optimistic.
+There are all kinds of reasons to continue to try to be optimistic.

-And of course, the new word hopeful.
+And, of course, the new word, hopeful.

-So even when you haven't done anything.
+Say sorry, even when you haven't done anything.

-Just tell people you're sorry and they'll think you're a big heart.
+Just tell people you're sorry, and they'll think you're a big heart.

-Just don't let this determine your happiness each and every day.
+Just don't let this determine your happiness each and every day because you can't because you don't really have that much control over it.

 Mary Joe, thanks for the call.